 It is important to understand how data is used and to identify behaviour that puts data at risk.
-Organizations need to monitor data in motion to gain visibility into what’s happening to their sensitive data and to determine the scope of the issues that their DLP strategy should address.
+Organisations need to monitor data in motion to gain visibility into what’s happening to their sensitive data and to determine the scope of the issues that their DLP strategy should address.

 Communicate and develop controls

 The next step is to work with business line managers to understand why this is happening and to create controls for reducing data risk.
 At the beginning of a DLP program, data usage controls may be simple.
 Controls can target common behaviours that most line managers would agree are risky.
-As the DLP program matures, organizations can develop more granular, fine-tuned controls to reduce specific risks.
+As the DLP program matures, organisations can develop more granular, fine-tuned controls to reduce specific risks.

 Train employees and provide continuous guidance

-Once an organization understands when data is moved, user training can reduce the risk of accidental data loss by insiders.
-Employees often don’t recognize that their actions can result in data loss and will do better when educated.
+Once an organisation understands when data is moved, user training can reduce the risk of accidental data loss by insiders.
+Employees often don’t recognise that their actions can result in data loss and will do better when educated.
 Advanced DLP solutions offer user prompting to inform employees of data use that may violate company policy or increase risk.
 This is in addition to controls to outright block risky data activity.

-Some organizations will repeat these steps with an expanded data set or extend data identification and classification to enable fine-tuned data controls.
+Some organisations will repeat these steps with an expanded data set or extend data identification and classification to enable fine-tuned data controls.
 By initially focusing on securing a subset of the most critical data, data loss prevention is simpler to implement and manage.
 A successful pilot program will also provide options for expanding the program.
 Over time, a larger percentage of sensitive information will be included, with minimal disruption to business processes.

 43% of data breaches are internal.